CycloneDX/cyclonedx-python/docs/usage.rst

 **Notes**

-1. If contained in the packaages ``METADATA``
+1. If contained in the packages ``METADATA``
-2. MD5 hashses are available when using the ``CondaListExplicitParser`` with output from the conda command ``conda list --explicit --md5`` only
+2. MD5 hashes are available when using the ``CondaListExplicitParser`` with output from the conda command ``conda list --explicit --md5`` only
 3. Python packages are regularly available as both ``.whl`` and ``.tar.gz`` packages.
 This means for that for a given package and version multiple artefacts are possible - which would mean multiple hashes are possible.
 CycloneDX